mahdy-asady/mahdy-asady.github.io/_posts/2024-11-25-openwrt-init-script.md

     }
     ```

     > Note that this function has a default implementation that will remove the symlink.
-If you need additional works during disabling your service, then create the function in your init script file and mind to remove the symlink yourself.
+If you need to do any additional work, then create the function in your init script and remove the symlink yourself.
     {: .prompt-tip }

 7. **boot()**: